ethanshafron/OpenLetterToJewishFederationCLE/readme.md

 Add your name to the 116 names below [here](https://docs.google.com/forms/d/e/1FAIpQLSc6N84YPxTcUhnXVO90urALeIatt25OgEnM0Cclw6Xa64W8YQ/viewform).
 Please only sign if you identify as a member of the Cleveland Jewish Community.

+Principally written by Ethan Shafron, Tal Shutkin, Abby White, Elana Ross, Max Hersch, and Robbie Elson, with input and feedback from many others.

 *This letter was written without any organizational or institutional support.
 The authors came together organically around our collective grief and dismay with our community's response to the war.*

 Signed,